 The Yosemite Mountain Sugar Pine Railroad is also on Hwy 41.

 CA Hwy 120: It is important to check road conditions before choosing this route, as it closes in winter because of snow.
 To find out more about traveling it and to get average opening and closing dates, check the guide to Tioga Pass.
 If you just want to find out if the pass is open enter 120 at the CalTrans website.

-Other mountain passes that can get you across the Sierras near Yosemite include the Sonora Pass (CA Hwy 108), Monitor Pass (CA Hwy 89) and Ebbetts Pass (CA Hwy 4).
+Other mountain passes that can get you across the Sierras near Yosemite include the Sonora Pass on CA Hwy 108, Monitor Pass using CA Hwy 89, and Ebbetts Pass using CA Hwy 4.
 Snow may also close these routes in winter, but they are lower elevation and sometimes open when Tioga Pass is still snow-clogged.
 To get the current conditions of any of these routes, enter the highway number at the CalTrans website.

 Some GPS systems may try to put you on roads that are closed or impassable.
-This is particularly a problem at Yosemite, where the mountain passes are closed all winter long.
-The official Yosemite website says they don't recommend using GPS units for directions in and around the park - and neither do I.
+This is particularly important to know when traveling to Yosemite, where the mountain passes are closed all winter long.
+The official Yosemite website says they don't recommend using GPS units for directions in and around the park.